Houcine0112/videogames-school/README.md

 As all web projects, we have a **backend** and a **frontend**.

 ### Backend
-Consists of 5 java classes :
+Consists of 5 **java** classes :
+#### `/VideoGame.java`
-* `VideoGame` : a video game is one line of the `CSV` file.
+A video game is one line of the `CSV` file.
 We keep all columns .
+#### `/VideoGamesRepository.java`
-* `VideoGamesRepository` : It groups all video games in a list.
+It groups all video games in a list.
 It can also :
 1. add a video game
 2. return a sorted list of video games.
 3. return video games annual sales grouped by platform or genre.
+#### `/StartupListener.java`
-* `StartupListener` : Reads the `CSV` and creates video games of it.
+Reads the `CSV` and creates video games of it.
 Then, it adds them to the repository and the context.
+#### `/VideoGamesServlet.java`
-* `VideoGamesServlet` : a servlet for showing data in a static table.
+A servlet for showing data in a static table.
+#### `/ApiVideoGames.java`
-* `ApiVideoGames`: an api servlet that returns a `Json` containing :
+An api servlet that returns a `Json` containing :
 1. raw video games data.
 But limited to a certain amount of rows (10 per page by default)
 2. or annual sales of video games grouped by platform or genre

 ### Frontend